Practice of Rewriting Watermarks in Flink

 instance responsible for generating Watermarks. -

-Apply Watermark Strategy: When creating a DataStream, use
+Apply the Watermark Strategy: When creating a data stream (DataStream), use the

 WatermarkStrategy